keycloak/keycloak/js/apps/account-ui/README.md

 ## Usage

-To use these pages you'll need to a `KeycloakProvider` component to setup what client, realm and url to use.
+To use these pages you'll need to add `KeycloakProvider` in your component hierarchy to setup what client, realm and url to use.

 ```jsx
 import { KeycloakProvider } from "@keycloak/keycloak-account-ui";